Benchmark Reserve Capacity Price

 2005–06 $150,000 $127,500.00

-A summary of the breakdown of the cost components of the BRCP and Reserve Capacity Prices since market start is provided below.
+A summary of the breakdown of the cost components of the BRCP and Reserve Capacity Prices from market start until the 2023 Cycle is provided below.

 Previous Benchmark Reserve Capacity Prices (before 2021)